thepmsquare/square_database_structure/README.md

 This module organizes database schemas in a standardized folder structure where each top-level folder represents a database, and subfolders within it represent schemas.
-All mandatory components, such as ```__init__.py``` and tables.py, need to follow this structure.
+All mandatory components, such as ```__init__.py``` and tables.py, data.py, stored_procedures_and_functions need to follow this structure.

 ### Folder Structure